 With my mind now fully engaged on the signs, I backtracked a few yards.
 I found where the third set of tracks joined from the Southwest.

 This change the picture completely.
 I had a fighting chance if it was only myself and the mystery man.
 But two of them.
 No, this wasn’t someone willing to simply mess with my mind.
-It would be foolish to find out what would happen if I caught up and confronted a pair of them.
+It would be foolish to find out what would happen if I caught up and confronted a pair with nefarious intentions.

 I assumed that there had been another individual in the car at the quarry.
 Possibly it was him who had joined the mystery man for some reason.
 Whatever it was it wasn’t worth while finding out.

 Turning on my heels I cut into the Bush to the south.
 At a half jog I moved as fast as I could back towards the lodge.

 The heat and my thirst caught up.
 Despite the urgency, to avoid the risk of muscle cramps from dehydration, I stopped, and removed the water bottle from my backpack.
 Gulping the soothing liquid I searched my memory for the new boot print.
 It was familiar.
 But why?
 It escape me.

 By draining the bottle, I would move more comfortably at speed.
 It wouldn’t dig into my back as I ducked and dived under low branches and around the outstretched clasping fingers of thorn trees.

 As I hoisted the pack, from nearby came the snap of a branch.